AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Turning your backs upon your homes.

 Some historians believe that Themistocles deliberately misinterpreted the oracle to convince the Athenians to build a navy.
-Others believe that he genuinely believed that the oracle was referring to the navy.
+Others believe that he genuinely thought that the oracle was referring to the navy.

 Regardless of his motives, Themistocles’ interpretation of the oracle proved correct.
-The Athenian navy played a decisive role in the Greek victory at the Battle of Salamis, which turned the tide of the Persian invasion and ultimately led to the defeat of Xerxes.
+The Athenian navy played a decisive role in the Greek victory at the Battle of Salamis, which turned the tide of the Persian invasion and ultimately led to Xerxes’s defeat.

 The story of Themistocles and the oracle is a reminder that even the most intelligent people can be misled by prophecies and other forms of divination.
 It is also a reminder that it is important to think critically about information and to make decisions based on evidence, not superstition.